cbourke/CSCE155-Java-Lab01/readme.md

 sure to use your huskers email or whatever primary email is associated with your canvas profile.

-To handin and grade your lab, do the following.
+To hand in and grade your lab, do the following.

 1. Login to <https://codepost.io>.
 It should immediately take you to the assignment submission page: